meowwtama/tp/docs/UserGuide.md

 Format: `borrow INDEX b/BOOKTITLE`

 * Borrow the book with `BOOKTITLE` to user `INDEX`.
-* The index refers to the index number shown in the displayed User List.
+* The index refers to the index number shown in the displayed Contact List.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `borrow 1 b/The Hero with a Thousand Faces` will record user index 1, borrows a book called "The Hero with a Thousand Face".